 Let us dive right in and find out what bookkeeping is and how it can help your business.

-Bookkeeping is a simple process that involves recording and organizing the financial transactions of your business.
-Learning bookkeeping basics and applying them will revolutionize your business.
+Bookkeeping is a process that involves recording and organizing your business's financial transactions.
+Learning bookkeeping basics — and applying them — can revolutionize your business.

-Here are ten types of bookkeeping accounts for a small-to-medium sized business.
+Here are 1o types of bookkeeping accounts for a small-to-medium sized business.

 Receivable is the money owed to you by the customer.
-This happens when you sell products and services but do not collect money straight away.
-In order to stay up to date on who owes you what, you must track "Accounts Receivable" so you can send accurate invoices or bills to customers on time.
+This happens when you sell products and services, but don't collect money straight away.
+In order to stay up to date on who owes you what, you'll need to track accounts receivable.
+This helps you invoice customers on time.

-This account deals with the money that your business owes to other parties, vendors, etc. Accounts payable account gives you a clear and simplified view of when your payments are due and helps you avoid duplicate payments.
+This account deals with the money that your business owes to vendors, contractors, and other parties.
+An accounts payable account gives you a clear and simplified view of when your payments are due and helps you avoid duplicate payments.

 As the name suggests, all the financial transactions of your business go through a cash account.
 You can further maintain two separate bookkeeping records for cash that are

-Has your business borrowed money to purchase assets such as property, furniture, vehicles, and equipment?
-In that case, a loan payable account will track payment detail and monthly due dates for loans.
+Has your business borrowed money to purchase assets like property, furniture, vehicles, and equipment?
+Then a loan payable account will track payment details and monthly due dates for your business loans.

 Bookkeeping can help maintain your payroll expenses in an organized fashion.
-This will allow you to stay up to date on your taxation compliances, ensuring you do not miss a due date.
-It will also ensure that you meet all taxation standards.
+This will allow you to stay up to date on your taxation compliance, ensuring you never miss a due date.

 This account tracks the purchase of any raw materials and finished products for the business.
-This account is a crucial component when it comes to calculating the cost of goods sold (COGS).
+This account is a crucial component when it comes to calculating the cost of goods sold (COGS) — indispensable if you run an online or brick-and-mortar store.
 You just subtract the amount you paid to buy the raw material from the sales, and the remainder is your profit.

-This account tracks all your company's profits and investments not yet paid back to the business owner.
+This account tracks all your company's profits and investments that haven't yet been paid back to the business owner.
 Retained earnings are the amount of money that appears as the running total of money retained since your business started.

 As the name suggests, this account tracks all the revenue your business makes from sales.
 Recording and maintaining an accurate sales account will help you understand where your business is currently standing.

 All these accounts may sound too much to handle in the beginning.
-However, once you get the hang of the bookkeeping basics, you will be able to effectively use the data from these accounts for informed business decisions.
+However, once you get the hang of the bookkeeping basics, you'll be able to effectively use the data from these accounts to make informed business decisions.

-Now that you know about the ten basic bookkeeping accounts, they will help you track all financial aspects of your organization.
-You can still go old school and do this on physical books, but most businesses use computer booking software to record their accounts.
-This is the virtual record and is also known as "General Ledger."
+You can still go old-school and do this on physical books, but most businesses use computer booking software to record their accounts.
+This results in a virtual record also known as your "general ledger."

 You can use the following software solutions to set up all your business accounts.